SuperMalc/HydraBotnet/README.md

 In order not to alert curious network observers, client tries to connect to the server at specific time periods:<br>
 * 60 secs (10 tries)
 * 8 mins (4 tries)
-* after the following minutes the period is fixed at 15 minutes
+* after the following minutes the period every more tries is fixed at 15 minutes

-* Lorem version: 12.3
-* Ipsum version: 2.33
-* Ament library version: 999